-Primer is vital for a successful epoxy flooring application, particularly in areas of high traffic.
+Some epoxy systems require applying a primer coat prior to applying the main coating layer. – Refer to the manufacturer’s guidelines to determine if primer application is necessary for your specific product.
+I personally believe primer is vital for a successful epoxy flooring application, particularly in areas of high traffic.
 Grinding should create a surface on the floor that has the proper finish for the primer to adhere to.
 The surface must be spotlessly clean, with no oil, dirt, or dust.
-A bare concrete cleaning solution will take care of any residue that could prevent the primer from adhering successfully.
+A bare concrete cleaning solution will remove any residue that could prevent the primer from adhering successfully.

 Apply primer to the surface in thin coats, either using a roller or a spray.
-The contractor will take care to avoid over-coating, which can cause puddling.
+You should take care to avoid over-coating, which can cause puddling.

 Step 4 – The Flecked Look

 To mimic the flecked look of a granite floor, add decorative flakes and chips by hand.
 Apart from design appeal, these also make the floor less slippery by providing traction.
 The flakes also aid with durability and add style and color to your garage floor.